gbksoft/GBKSlideMenu-ios/README.md

  - Import `GBKSlideMenu` framework into `UIViewController`, which will display a menu.
  - Install parent class `GBKSlidePresenterController`
  - Initialize `initGestureSlideController` property.

+# Let us know
+We'd be very happy if you sent links to your projects where you use our component.
+Just send us email to [github@gbksoft.com](mailto:github@gbksoft.com)